jholguin9004/jobsity_rabbitmq_client/readme.md

 **3. Copy .env file**
 `cp .env.sample .env`

-**4. Configure enviroment variables.**
+**4. Configure environment variables.**
 **4.1 RabbitMQ**
 If you are going to use the RabbitMQ container provided, you have only to change the RMQ_HOST param.
-To get the container IP enter this in your console:
+To get the container IP enter this code in your console:
 `docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' rabbitmq`
 > If you have your own RabbitMQ installation, modify all RMQ_* variables as you need.
-> Must be the same configuration than Jobsity Enviroment.
+> Must be the same configuration than Jobsity Environment.

 **4.2.
 SMTP**
-Modify all SMTP varabiles according to your SMTP account.
+Modify all SMTP variables according to your SMTP account.

 **5. Generate containers**
 `docker-compose up -d`